Keon-Jukes/Keon-Jukes/README.md

   “Never forget that intelligence rules the world and ignorance carries the burden.
 Therefore, remove yourself as far from ignorance as possible and seek as far as possible to be intelligent.” - **Marcus Garvey**
 </td></tr></table>

+<table><tr><td>
+  “Ambition is the desire to go forward and improve one's condition.
+It is a burning flame that lights up the life of the individual and makes him see himself in another state.
+To be ambitious is to be great in mind and soul.
+To want that which is worth while and strive for it.
+To go on without looking back, reaching to that which gives satisfaction.” - **Marcus Garvey**
+</td></tr></table>

 <!-- ![image](https://github.com/terraformer-keon/terraformer-keon/blob/main/Create_banner.png?raw=true "Footer") -->
 <!-- ![image](https://github.com/terraformer-keon/terraformer-keon/blob/main/GitHubBanner%20(1).png?raw=true "Footer") -->
 ![image](https://github.com/terraformer-keon/terraformer-keon/blob/main/Contact%20%20(4).png?raw=true "Footer")